Edchja/cheat-sheet/linux/tools.md

 ## Sherlock

-**Sherlock** is a [python](https://www.python.org/) tool, that can find social media accounts by username across various [social networks](https://github.com/sherlock-project/sherlock/blob/master/sites.md).
+**Sherlock** is a [python](https://www.python.org/) tool, that uses a username to find social media accounts across various [social networks](https://github.com/sherlock-project/sherlock/blob/master/sites.md).

 - [Install Sherlock](#install-sherlock)
 - [How to use Sherlock](#sherlock-usage)